ibm-cloud-docs/vmwaresolutions/shared/shared_pricing.md

 | MAX_VEEAM_LICENSES | Monthly | Veeam license charge for every VM under backup.
 The monthly charge is for the highest number of VMs under backup at any time period in the month. |
 | TOTAL_VEEAM_BLOCK_STORAGE_GB_HOURS | Hourly | Charge per GB of block storage used for all backups. |
 | TOTAL_VEEAM_OBJECT_STORAGE_GB_HOURS | Hourly | Charge per GB of object storage used for all backups. |
 {: caption="Table 5.
-Licenses and fees for Veeam" caption-side="top"}
+Licenses and fees for Veeam" caption-side="bottom"}
 {: class="simple-tab-table"}
 {: #service-table1}
 {: tab-title="Veeam"}